 In the Data Source Name section, enter any data source name you want.
 The next thing is to add a description to the data source if necessary.

-After inputting all of this information, you can test the database by clicking the Text button and make sure it shows testing successfully.
+After inputting all of this information, you can test the database by clicking the Text button and making sure it shows testing successfully.

 When you are done, the data source name should appear in the System DSN tab of the ODBC Data Source Administrator dialog: